BY950T-1 - Welding helmet Vevor - Free user manual and instructions

 Arc rays from the welding process produce intense visible and invisible (ultraviolet and infrared) rays that can burn eyes and skin.
 Sparks fly off from the weld.

-- Wear a welding helmet fitted with a proper shade of filter to protect your and eyes when welding or watching (see ANSI Z49.1 and Z87.1 listed in Safety Standards).
-Refer to Shade and sensitivity charts
+- Wear a welding helmet fitted with a proper shade of filter to protect your eyes when welding or watching (see ANSI Z49.1 and Z87.1 listed in Safety Standards).
+Refer to Shade and sensitivity charts.

 - Wear approved safety glasses with side shields under your helmet.